mtdoyle/tmo600/README.md

 1. install these python modules:

 	* Just for running the 600 finder:
-	 	* pip install pika pymysql fiona shapely
+	 	* pip install pika pymysql
 	* For running the coordinate trimmer (only works on OSX and linux):
 		* pip install fiona shapely